 \section{Main Protocol}

-Let $k$ be the size of the biggest room in the Ripple Effect grid.
+Let $m \times n$ be the size of the Ripple Effect grid, and let $k$ be the size of the biggest room.
 For each fixed cell with a number $x$, the prover $P$ publicly puts a sequence of face-down cards $E_k(x)$ on it.
 Then, for each empty cell with a number $x$ in $P$'s solution, $P$ secretly puts a sequence of face-down cards $E_k(x)$ on it. $P$ will first verify the distance condition, and then the room condition.